m-ender/alice/README.md

 How the command is executed depends on the iterator:

 - **Repetition:** If the iterator is a positive integer **N**, the command is executed **N** times (without moving the IP in between, unless the command itself causes movement).
 For non-positive integers, the command isn't executed at all.
-- **Folding:** If the iterator is a string, Alice goes through each character in the string from left to right and then a) pushes that character to the stack (which we'll get to in the next section) and b) executes the current command once.
+- **Folding:** If the iterator is a string, Alice goes through each character in the string from left to right and then a) pushes that character to the stack and b) executes the current command once.
 Note that if the iterator is an empty string this also means that the command isn't executed at all.

 The iterator queue will normally contain at most one value, which lets you execute the next command multiple times.
 However, if that next command itself adds iterators to the queue, it's possible to have multiple iterators queued up at once.